givenscj/GDPR.Application.Docs/Installation/Database.md

     -   The system password
     -   Your license key
     -   Check the checkbox if you would like to have all the [Redirect](../Applications/RedirectApplications.md) applications created

+>NOTE:  Be sure that the email address is a valid email.
+You will need to login using an email provider that passes the matching email claim.
+Otherwise you will need to delete the database and start again.

 -   Click **Setup**